Ria424/developers-animatesdk-docs/BitmapItem_object/BitmapItem2.md

 #### Returns

-A Boolean value of true if the file was exported successfully; *false* otherwise.
+`boolean`; A boolean value of true if the file was exported successfully; *false* otherwise.

 #### Description

-Method; exports the specified item to a PNG or JPG file.
+Method; Exports the specified item to a PNG or JPG file.

 #### Example